-2940 Solano Avenue, Cooper City, Florida ("2940 Solano at Monterra")
+2940 Solano Avenue.
+Cooper City.
+Florida ("2940 Solano at Monterra")

-2940 Solano at Monterra comprises 252 suites in 11 three-storey walk-up garden style buildings.
+2940 Solano at Monterra comprises 252 suites in 11 three-storey garden style buildings, situated on 11.39 acres.
 Construction was completed in 2014.
-The property has luxury suite finishes and community amenities including media centre, saltwater pool with sundeck and outdoor lounge with fireplace and kitchen.
-The property is located in southwest Cooper City, with easy access to multiple office markets, regional hospitals, retailers, restaurants and entertainment venues.
+The property has luxury suite finishes and community amenities including media centre, saltwater pool with sundeck and outdoor lounge with fireplace and kitchen as well as 487 parking spaces, which includes 24 attached garages.
+The property is located in Southwest Cooper City, with easy access to multiple office markets, regional hospitals, retailers, restaurants and entertainment venues.